Offshore wind farm

 The 3,492MW Ertan hydropower plant set several records during its ten-year construction phase

 Yangtze River New Energy Development, established by China Three Gorges Project Corporation (CTGPC), is responsible for the project management of the Xiangshui wind farm.
-Environmental impact assessment (EIA) of the demonstration project was approved by the Jiangsu Environmental Protection Bureau in 2007.
+The environmental impact assessment (EIA) of the demonstration project was approved by the Jiangsu Environmental Protection Bureau in 2007.
 Installation of a generating unit and a 2MW offshore testing wind turbine was successfully concluded in 2009.

 The project was authorised by the National Development and Reform Commission in 2013.

-The project will include wind turbines rated at 3MW and 4MW and based on a high-rise pile cap foundations of 146.5m height.
+The project will include wind turbines rated at 3MW and 4MW and based on high-rise pile cap foundations of 146.5m in height.
 Each turbine will have a hub height of 90m and rotor diameter of 113m.

 The offshore substation of the wind farm will be equipped with ABB’s wide range of power equipment in a relay station which will transmit wind power to transformer stations on the land area.
 The system will reduce the power loss caused by long-distance transmission and enhance the transmission capacity.

 The 35kV voltage generated by the turbines will be stepped up to 220kV before being transmitting onshore by subsea AC cables, which will feed clean wind power to the grid of Northern Jiangsu.